RodZill4/material-maker/material_maker/doc/node_filter_anisotropic_kuwahara.rst

 Anisotropic Kuwahara node
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The **Anisotropic Kuwahara** node applies a smoothing filter (while preserving the edges of the image)
+The **Anisotropic Kuwahara** node applies an edge-preserving smoothing filter to its input
-to its input.
+which better preseves directional features over the classic kuwahara filter.
 This can be used to create stylized images with effects similar to painted brushstrokes.

 .. image:: images/node_filter_anisotropic_kuwahara.png
 	:align: center